novouss/tds-solver/submissions/README.md

 # Graded Assignment Breakdowns

 This section focuses on each task for each graded assignment and their associated module within the project.
-This also serves as a checklist to idenfity which are possible within a Pythonic approach.
+This also serves as a checklist to identify which are possible within a Pythonic approach.

 ⚠️ Refers to a task that might rely on external control